single-cell-data/TileDB-SOMA/apis/python/examples/uniform-collection.md

 The [uniformizer script](../examples/uniformizer.py) shows an example of how to take a collection of H5AD files -- and/or already-ingested SOMAs -- and make them into a uniform collection.

-This is an alternative to using the [ingestor](../tools/ingestor) script -- the ingestor script pulls in data as-is, while this uniformizer does a strongly opinionated normalization.
-You might thinkof the uniformizer script as a template for your own organization-specific opinionated uniformization.
+This is an alternative to using the [ingestor](../tools/ingestor) script -- the ingestor script pulls in data as-is, while this uniformizer is more strongly opinionated.
+You might think of this script as a template for your own organization-specific opinionated uniformization.

 ```
 examples/uniformizer.py -v /Users/testuser/mini-corpus/atlas add-h5ad file-01.h5ad